kwurst/CS-135/Syllabus.md

 You are encouraged to help each other out, in and out of the classroom, as long as you do your own work.
 (See Academic Conduct below.)

-## Instructional MethodsThis class will not be a traditional “lecture” class, and will incorporate some teaching methods that may be unfamiliar to you.### POGILRather than lecturing about the course content, you and your classmates will "discover" the content for yourselves through small-group work.
+## Instructional Methods
+This class will not be a traditional “lecture” class, and will incorporate some teaching methods that may be unfamiliar to you.
+### POGIL

-The group work will be a very structured style called Process Oriented Guided Inquiry Learning (POGIL).
+Rather than lecturing about the course content, you and your classmates will "discover" the content for yourselves through small-group work.The group work will be a very structured style called Process Oriented Guided Inquiry Learning (POGIL).
 Through investigation of models of the concepts and answering questions that guide the team toward understanding of the models, your team will both learn the content and team process skills.
 In your POGIL groups each group member will have a specific role to play during the activity, and roles will be rotated so that everyone will get to experience a variety of process skills.

-For more information on POGIL, see [https://pogil.org/about-pogil/what-is-pogil](https://pogil.org/about-pogil/what-is-pogil).### Pair ProgrammingDuring labs, you will work in a pair with one of your classmates.
+For more information on POGIL, see [https://pogil.org/about-pogil/what-is-pogil](https://pogil.org/about-pogil/what-is-pogil).

+### Pair Programming
+During labs, you will work in a pair with one of your classmates.
 One of you will type while the other makes suggestions, watches for errors, reads the assignment, and thinks ahead.
 You will switch roles frequently during the lab session.

 You will be randomly assigned a new partner each lab.
 This will allow you to get to know the other members of the class, work with partners of different abilities and programming styles, and develop relationships that may extend beyond to classroom.

 ## Grading Policies
 I want everyone receiving a passing grade in this course to be, at least, minimally competent in the course learning outcomes and for that to be reflected in your course grade.
 Traditional grading schemes do a poor job of indicating competency.